Rohilla: Between 1857 and 1947

 The period between the revolt of 1857 and the independence of India in 1947 was a period of stability for the Rohilla community.
 In 1858, the British colonial government issued a general pardon to all those who had taken part in the Indian Rebellion and restored many lands.
 Some of the tribes were punished for aiding the rebels.
 Some tribes had to migrate to Delhi and Gurgaon, while others migrated to the Deccan region.
 Conditions improved after some years and migration from the North West Frontier Province and Afghanistan recommenced, adding to the Rohilla population.
 During this period, the Rohillas were also effected by the reformist movement of Sir Syed Ahmed Khan, with many taking to modern education.
 The founder of the Barelvi sect of Sunni Islam, Ahmad Raza Khan, was also born among the Rohillas and the city of Bareilly became an important centre of Islamic learning in Northern India.

 While a majority of Rohillas remained landowners and cultivators, a significant minority took to western education, and entered professions such as law and medicine.
 They also began to take an interest in the political debates during the last decade of the 19th Century.
 Some of them joined the newly formed Indian National Congress, while others were attracted to pan-Islamism.
 This period also saw a wholesale adoption of North Indian Muslim culture, with Urdu becoming the native language of the Rohilla.
 In fact the term of Rohilla was slowly replaced with the term "Pathan", which was a new self-identification.
 However a sense of distinct identity remained strong, with the Rohillas residing in distinct quarters of cities, such as, Kakar Tola, Pani Tola and Gali Nawaban in Bareilly, which was home to the descendants of Hafiz Rahmat Khan.
-There was intermarriages with neighbouring Muslim communities such as the Shaikh, Muslim Rajput and Kamboh.
+There were intermarriages with neighbouring Muslim communities such as the Shaikh, Muslim Rajput and Kamboh.
 Thus at the dawn of independence, the Rohilla were losing their distinct community status.